Is CBD psychoactive?

 Cannabidiol (CBD) oil or hemp CBD oil is a natural botanical concentrate that is extracted from hemp plants.
 A specialized extraction process is used to yield highly concentrated CBD oil that also contains the same highly nutritious material that exists in the living hemp plant, such as omega-3 fatty acids, terpenes, vitamins, chlorophyll, amino acids, and more.

 CBD oil is becoming wildly popular to naturally promote health.
-Over the years, great advances in hemp CBD oil product development have led to what are now dozens of different types of hemp CBD oil products, including capsules, tinctures and liquids, edibles, CBD concentrates, and more.
+Over the years, great advances in hemp CBD oil product development have led to what are now dozens of different types of hemp CBD oil products, including capsules, tinctures and liquid, edibles, CBD concentrates, and more.
 Concentrated hemp CBD oil can also be infused into skin and body care products and used topically.

 CBD vs. THC